Renting: Rental agreements

 If the customer has a credit account with the rental company, they may rent over several months (or years) and will receive a recurring or continuation invoice each rental period until they return the equipment.
 In this case deposits are rarely required.

 In certain types of rental (sometimes known as operated or wet rental) the charge may be calculated by the rental charge + timesheets of operators or drivers supplied by the rental company to operate the equipment.
 This is particularly relevant for crane rental companies.

 Sometimes the risk that the good is kept is reduced by it being a special model or having signs on it that cannot easily be removed, making it obvious that it is owned by the rental company; this is especially effective for goods used in public places, but even when used at home it may help due to social control.

 Persons and businesses that regularly rent goods from a particular company generally have an account with that company, which reduces the administrative procedure (transaction costs) on each occasion.

 Signing out books from a library could be considered renting when there is a fee per book.
 However the term lending is more common.

 Leasing

 Rental of personal property or real property for periods often longer than a year, which is governed by the signing of a lease, is known as leasing.
 Leasing is usually used for high-value capital equipment, both in business and by consumers.
 A lease in which the renter benefits from an increase in value of the asset is known as a finance lease.
 A leasing agreement which is not a finance lease is known as an operating lease.
+In housing, when a tenant rents an apartment but only pays for their room and the common space is a lease-by-room arrangement.